Donald-ED/Flixster_Pt2/README.md

 ## Notes

-I had a problem with importing Nuke and the view controller.
-The constraints of the elements in the view controller and the backend of the view controller
+I had problem getting the image url and also making the segue to the detail view controller

 ## License